blockdeep/libro/src/high/Use_Atomic_Operations_To_Prevent_State_Inconsistencies.md

 # Use Atomic Operations to Prevent State Inconsistencies

-**Severity**: <span style="color:orange;">High</span>
+**Severity**: High

 ## Description

 Functions that modify multiple resources without transactional integrity may leave the system in an inconsistent state if an error occurs mid-operation.
+In a blockchain environment, where state consistency is critical to maintain trust and operational stability, this can lead to data corruption, incorrect balances, or unexpected behavior.

 ## What should be avoided